Basir313/RADAR/README-Docker.md

-# SAP-Elastic Integration Docker Setup
+# RADAR Backend Docker Setup

-This Docker setup allows you to run the SAP-Elastic integration application in a containerized environment.
+This Docker setup allows you to run the RADAR Backend application in a containerized environment.

 ## Files Created